BREXIT UPDATE MAY 2023

 31st January 2024

-The introduction of documentary and risk-based identity and physical checks on medium risk animal products, plants, plant products and high-risk food and feed of non-animal origin from the EU.
+Introduction of documentary and risk-based identity and physical checks on medium risk animal products, plants, plant products and high-risk food and feed of non-animal origin from the EU.

-Existing inspections of high-risk plants and plant products from the EU will move from Destination Points to Border Control Posts (BCPs)
+Existing inspections of high-risk plants and plant products from the EU will move from Destination Points to Border Control Posts (BCPs).

 31st October 2024

-The introduction of Safety and Security declarations for imports from the EU.
 The Safety and Security data requirements will be reduced from the current 37-field data set to 24 mandatory fields.
 The remaining 13 fields will be optional.

 The main points for Exporters’ are: